cstancu/issue-template-test/.github/ISSUE_TEMPLATE/native-image-issue.md

 ---
 name: native-image issue
-about: 'Report issue with the `native-image` toool. '
+about: 'Report an issue with the native-image toool. '

 ---